ampl/ampl.github.io/docs/source/solvers/gurobi/options.md

 qp:nonconvex (nonconvex)
       How to handle non-convex quadratic objectives and constraints:

-      -1 - Default choice (currently the same as 1)
-      0  - Complain about nonquadratic terms
+      -1 - Default choice (currently almost the same as 2) 0  - Complain about nonquadratic terms
       1  - Complain if Gurobi's presolve cannot discard or eliminate nonquadratic terms